 Monument to heritage and romance

 The founder of Tugu Group was Anhar Setjadibrata.
-In the 1970s, this dreamer couldn’t look how his countrymen were discarding the antiques and artifacts, the silent witnesses of the Indonesian past.
+In the 1970s, this dreamer couldn’t look at how his countrymen were discarding the antiques and artifacts, the silent witnesses of the Indonesian past.

-In the times when Indonesians regarded being ‘modern’ as fashionable, a poor medical student turned a passionate art collector.
+In the times when Indonesians regarded being ‘modern’ as fashionable, a poor medical student turned into a passionate art collector.
 He became the owner of an impressive collection.
 Later, he decided to share it with the world through the projects of hotels, restaurants, and spas.

 Authentic luxury

 During my stay at the Tugu Hotel in Canggu, Rejang Suite was the one I called home.
-This type of unit was on the upper floor of a Javanese house, reachable by a wooden spiral staircase.
+This type of unit is on the upper floor of a Javanese house, reachable by a wooden spiral staircase.

 The chanting masseuse